liyunhaocn/StrVec/README.md

-# StrVec
+# TinyVec
-vector and string with aware of move implement all stl standard interface
+a tiny vector and string with aware of move implement all stl standard interface